Customer care can be reached at firstname.lastname@example.org from 8 a.m. to 6 p.m. CDT (GMT-5) Monday-Friday. We speak English and Spanish.

 When we’re done with our research, we should have a big batch of sites relevant to your business.
 Now it’s time to make sure the sites we’ve picked out are high quality.
 We’ll look them over closely and make sure the content is interesting, well-written and not spammy and that they look and feel like a site we would want our brand associated with.
 It’s important to choose our final list of sites carefully, because our next step will be getting in touch with them.

-When we’ve got our final list of prospects, it’s a good time to put together a quick list or spreadsheet so we can stay organized (we’ve also created a spreadsheet template you can download at the top of this page).
+When we’ve got our final list of prospects, it’s a good time to put together a quick list or spreadsheet so we can stay organized.
 For now, our list will include:

 - The site’s web address and name